 Many states require drivers to undergo safety and regulatory vehicle inspections on an annual or bi-annual basis.
-Inspection failure results in a rejected inspection sticker, and if you fail to complete an inspection or have expired vehicle safety inspections, your automobile insurance can be affected, and you may even be subject to penalties like fines.
+Inspection failure results in a rejected inspection sticker, and if you fail to complete an inspection or have expired vehicle safety inspections, your auto insurance status can be negatively impacted, potentially affecting your ability to file insurance claims if your policy requires a passing inspection, and you may even be subject to penalties like fines.

 Further, some drivers operate vehicles with noncurrent inspections or failed vehicle inspections despite being prohibited by law.
-When vehicles fail to meet safety standards, motor vehicle accidents can happen and cause serious personal injuries or fatalities.
+When vehicles fail to meet safety standards, the risk of a car crash increases, potentially leading to motor vehicle accidents that can cause serious personal injuries or fatalities.
 So, what happens in the case of a car accident?
 And how is the concept of liability affected as a consequence?

 The Rubin, Glickman, Steinberg, and Gifford personal injury lawyers provide the information you need about Pennsylvania’s auto inspection regulations.
 Feel free to reach out to our legal team for any additional information.
 We have offices in Montgomery or Bucks County and can discuss your case at no cost.